 Future development concepts (F)

-• (F1) Future vision: The Methodist Church of NZ rebuilt the church hall in 2017.
-Any further work towards the achievement of the ‘Church Precinct’ is for the private landowner to implement.
+• (F1) Future vision: Although the Methodist Church of NZ rebuilt the church hall in 2017, any further work towards the achievement of the ‘Church Precinct’ is for the private landowner to implement.

 Not yet commenced actions